docQodly/docs/docs/language/basics/lang-control-flow.md

 - The number of loops is evaluated at startup and will not change during the processing.
 Adding or removing items during the loop is usually not recommended since it may result in missing or redundant iterations.
 - By default, the enclosed *statement(s)* are executed for each value in *Expression*.
 It is, however, possible to exit the loop by testing a condition either at the begining of the loop (`while`) or at the end of the loop (`until`).
 - The *begin* and *end* optional parameters can be used with collections and entity selections to define boundaries for the loop.
-- The `for each...end for each` loop can be used on a **shared collection** or a **shared object**.
+- The `forEach...end` loop can be used on a **shared collection** or a **shared object**.
 If your code needs to modify one or more element(s) of the collection or object properties, you need to use the `use...end use` keywords.
 Depending on your needs, you can call the `use...end use` keywords:
 	- before entering the loop, if items should be modified together for integrity reasons, or
 	- within the loop when only some elements/properties need to be modified and no integrity management is required.